 As summer comes to an end, royals around the world are back in action making appearances and soaking up the final vacation days this week.
 Just two days after the Dutch royal family enjoyed a day of sailing, Princess Catharina-Amalia of the Netherlands set off for school on Monday morning by bike, the preferred mode of transport in the low-lying country.

-The 11-year-old royal, who is the eldest daughter of King Willem-Alexander and official Facebook account of Amalia starting her first day of senior school at the Christelijk Gymnasium Sorghvliet in The Hague.
+The 11-year-old royal, who is the eldest daughter of King Willem-Alexander and Queen Máxima, was filmed leaving her house and pedaling down the drive of her home.
+The Dutch royal palace released a video on its official Facebook account of Amalia starting her first day of senior school at the Christelijk Gymnasium Sorghvliet in The Hague.

 The footage was a rare move for the King and Queen, who naturally hope to keep their children out of the public eye.
 When Amalia and her sisters started junior school in their younger years, press were not invited to the event.